obananas/SSMDrug/README.md

-# DAI-Net
+# SSMD
-Dual Adaptive Interaction Network for Coordinated Drug Recommendation
-This is an implementation of our model DAI-Net and the baselines in the paper.
+Drug Recommendation Method Based on Structured Sequence Modelling with Multi-Source Information This is an implementation of our model SSMD and the baselines in the paper.
 <hr>

 ## Requirements